Review of “Law of Devotion”

 Experimenting more and more, and by understanding better how guys think, that’s how I was able to improve my overall communication with guys.

-Listen, this sounds as a lot of pressure to us.
+Listen, this sounds like a lot of pressure to us.
 Like, things working completely depends on us, but it is more because, well, you are the one reading it.
 Of course, if the guy is an idiot, move on, if you try your best and he doesn’t follow, maybe it’s time to look around.

 But if there is someone in your life that is worth trying and developing these skills for, or you just want to be ready for when the right one comes, the take a chance on this amazing guide.